nishafnaeem/portfolio-website/content/about.md

 +++
-title = "About"
+title = "About Me"
-description = "Hugo, the world's fastest framework for building websites" date = "2019-02-28" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors"
+description = "About Me Section" date = "2025-08-27"
+aliases = ["about-us", "about-hugo", "contact"] author = "Nishaf Naeem"
 +++

-# Hi there, I'm Nishaf Naeem 👋

 I'm a seasoned **Software Engineer** with over 7 years of industrial experience, specializing in **AI Automation**, **Backend Development**, **DevOps**, and **Data Solutions**.
 As a Top-Rated professional on Upwork, I have a proven track record of designing, building, and deploying scalable, cloud-based production applications and automated CI/CD pipelines.